Diocese of Springfield in Massachusetts: 1920 to 1950

-Pope Benedict XV named Monsignor Thomas O'Leary from the Diocese of Manchester as the new bishop of Springfield.
-During his tenure, he introduced the Passionists and Sisters of Providence, expanded Mercy Hospital in Springfield and opened 24 new parishes.
+In 1921, Thomas O'Leary was made the new bishop of Springfield.
+During his tenure, he introduced the Passionists to the diocese and opened 24 new parishes.
 Pope Pius XI in October 1923 renamed the Diocese of Springfield as the Diocese of Springfield in Massachusetts.
 This was to avoid confusion with the newly erected Diocese of Springfield in Illinois.
+St. Luke's Hospital in Pittsfield was opened by the Sisters of Providence in 1926.Today it is Berkshire Medical Center.

 In 1928, O'Leary began planning the new Our Lady of the Elms College in Chicopee to be first Catholic college for women in western Massachusetts.
 O'Leary died in 1949.

 When Pope Pius XII erected the Diocese of Worcester in January 1950, he removed Worcester County from the Diocese of Springfield in Massachusetts.
 This action established the present territory of the Diocese of Springfield in Massachusetts.
-That same month, Pius XII appointed Monsignor Christopher Weldon of New York as its new bishop.
+That same month, Pius XII appointed Christopher Weldon of New York as its new bishop.